Opel Adam: History

+During development, the project was codenamed "Junior", a reference to the 1983 Opel Junior concept car.
+The Adam's official name was announced in April 2012.

 The car was available in three different trim levels and a wide choice of exterior colours, as well as three roof colours, different interior colours, decors and various headliners.
 The Adam is claimed to have over 61,000 combination possibilities for the exterior and over 82,000 for the interior.
 Production began at the Eisenach plant in Germany in January 2013, beside the Corsa.

 The Adam is based on a shortened version of the Corsa D platform.
 The three door hatchback measures 3.70 metres in length and 1.72 metres in width, and seats four people.